 It allows you to forecast your expenses

-Most of us are unaware how appliances may be causing a higher energy bill such as an old refrigerator or poorly maintained HVAC.
+Most of us are unaware how appliances may be causing a higher energy bill such as an old refrigerator or a poorly maintained HVAC.
+For instance, issues with air conditioning installation Birmingham could lead to inefficient cooling and higher energy consumption.
 A home energy audit enables you to identify these inconsistencies in your home and budget the necessary finances that are needed to keep your home energy efficient.

 An energy audit empowers you to make informed decisions